Bozoma Saint John: Early life

 Saint John was born to Rev. Dr. Appianda Arthur and Aba Arthur (née Enim) in Middletown, Connecticut in the United States.
-The family moved to Ghana when she was six months old.
-In her early childhood, her family also lived in Nairobi, Kenya and Washington, D.C.
-They returned to the United States and settled in Colorado Springs, Colorado when she was 12.
 Her father was a clarinet player and member of the Ghana Army before emigrating to the United States to attend graduate school.
-Saint John cites her father as her biggest inspiration.
+When she was six months old, the family moved to Ghana, though, throughout her early childhood, her family lived between Nairobi, Kenya, and Washington, D.C.
+They settled in Colorado Springs, Colorado when she was 12.
+Saint John cites her father as her "biggest inspiration."

-In 1999, Saint John graduated from Wesleyan University with a degree in English and African-American studies.
-Her father received a Ph.D. in ethnomusicology in 1977, also from Wesleyan.
+In 1999, Saint John graduated from Wesleyan University with a degree in English and in African-American studies.
+Her father had received a PhD in ethnomusicology in 1977, also from Wesleyan.

 Her sister Alua Arthur is a lawyer and death doula.